VILLASframework/documentation/docs/node/nodes/socket.md

 			verify_source = true 		# Check if source address of incoming packets matches the remote address.
 		},
 		out = {
-			address = "127.0.0.1:12000",	# This node sents outgoing messages to this IP:Port pair
+			address = "127.0.0.1:12000",	# This node sends outgoing messages to this IP:Port pair
 		}
 	}